 When it comes to building landing pages with ease, Landingi is a sure-fire choice.
 Our drag-and-drop editor makes the creation process as simple as it gets, and with 300+ landing page templates to choose from, you can make a high-converting page faster than you think.

 Adding animations and custom code is also a breeze.
 The only thing that limits you is your own imagination.
-Best of all, you can test the platform for free for 14 days with no strings attached.
+Best of all, you can build up your first landing page for free with no strings attached.